astrohart/MFR/MFR.Settings.Configuration.Helpers/README.md

 | config | [MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration') | (Required.)
 Reference to an instance of an object that implements
 the [IProjectFileRenamerConfiguration](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfiguration 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfiguration')
 interface and which
-allows access to the projectFileRenamerConfiguration data. |
+allows access to the configuration data. |
 | comboBox | [MFR.GUI.Controls.Interfaces.IEntryRespectingComboBox](#T-MFR-GUI-Controls-Interfaces-IEntryRespectingComboBox 'MFR.GUI.Controls.Interfaces.IEntryRespectingComboBox') | (Required.)
 Reference to an instance of an object that implements
 the [IEntryRespectingComboBox](#T-MFR-GUI-Controls-Interfaces-IEntryRespectingComboBox 'MFR.GUI.Controls.Interfaces.IEntryRespectingComboBox')
 interface that is the control displaying the Find What content to the user. |